Bulat-Ziganshin/EasyProtoBuf/README.md

 - [Tutorial](examples/tutorial) - learn how to use the library
 - [Decoder](examples/decoder) - schema-less decoder of arbitrary ProtoBuf messages

+Done so far:
+- 100% of the library
+- 66% of the Codegen
+- 50% of the documentation
+- 0% of CI
+- 0% of the tests

 ## Motivating example